Vera Brittain: Life and work

+Throughout the 1930s, she moved between liberal Christian and secular humanist circles, and in 1935 gave a toast to the Rationalist Press Association celebrating the "gradual weakening of the power of superstition".

 She was a practical pacifist in the sense that she helped the war effort by working as a fire warden and by travelling around the country raising funds for the Peace Pledge Union's food relief campaign.
 She was vilified for speaking out against saturation bombing of German cities through her 1944 booklet, published as Seed of Chaos in Britain and as Massacre by Bombing in the United States.
 In 1945, the Nazis' Black Book of nearly 3,000 people to be immediately arrested in Britain after a German invasion was shown to include her name.

 From the 1930s onwards, Brittain was a regular contributor to the pacifist magazine Peace News.
 She eventually became a member of the magazine's editorial board and during the 1950s and 1960s was "writing articles against apartheid and colonialism and in favour of nuclear disarmament".

-In November 1966, she suffered a fall in a badly lit London street en route to a speaking engagement at St Martin-in-the-Fields.
+In November 1966, she suffered a fall in a badly-lit London street en route to a speaking engagement at St Martin-in-the-Fields.
 She attended the engagement, but afterwards found she had fractured her left arm and broken the little finger of her right hand.
 These injuries began a physical decline in which her mind became more confused and withdrawn.

-Around this time the BBC interviewed her; when asked of her memories of Roland Leighton, she replied "who is Roland"?
+Around this time, the BBC interviewed her; when asked of her memories of Roland Leighton, she replied: "Who is Roland"?

 Brittain never fully got over the death in June 1918 of her beloved brother, Edward.
 She died in Wimbledon on 29 March 1970, aged 76.
 Her will requested that her ashes be scattered on Edward's grave on the Asiago Plateau in Italy – "...for nearly 50 years much of my heart has been in that Italian village cemetery"— and her daughter honoured this request in September 1970.
-Some of her ashes were buried in 1979 in the grave of her husband Sir George Catlin in the churchyard of St James the Great, at Old Milverton in Warwickshire.
+Some of Brittain's ashes were buried in 1979 in the grave of her husband Sir George Catlin in the churchyard of St James the Great, at Old Milverton in Warwickshire.